-Purchasing a house is one of the most exciting, nerve-wracking experience a person can go through.
+Purchasing a house is one of the most exciting, nerve-wracking experiences a person can go through.

 While the idea of finally owning a place of your very own is certainly thrilling, everything that happens before you get the keys to your front door can be confusing.
 Escrow is one of the aspects of the home buying process that many are confused about.